The purpose of this page is first, to link to things that censors have tried to ban,

 the Internet around 1995.

-But things have worked out differently.
+But things worked out differently.